Bruce Beck, Holy Cross Greek Orthodox School of Theology (Brookline, Massachusetts, USA)

 Andrei Desnitsky, Russian Academy of Sciences (Moscow, Russia)

 Athanasios Despotis, University of Bonn (Bonn, Germany)

 Nicolae Roddy, Creighton University (Omaha, Nebraska, USA)

-Many Orthodox biblical scholars combine their own specialties with patristics, Christian spirituality, practical theology, or ethics.
+Many Orthodox biblical scholars combine their own specialism with patristics, Christian spirituality, practical theology, or ethics.
 In doing this, they join others who refuse to be confined by the boundaries of disciplines, writing also for a more general readership.
-However, this integrative approach also sometimes means that considerations for the method(s) of biblical study play second fiddle to the use made of biblical studies for other matters.
+However, this integrative approach also means that sometimes considerations for the method(s) of biblical study play second fiddle to the use made of biblical studies for other matters.
 There is both a strength and a weakness to this integrating predisposition.
 The weakness has been noted by some among us, who dedicate themselves almost wholly to the historical-critical methods, concerned to forge a respectable place in the guild for Orthodox scholars alongside Catholic, Protestant, Jewish, and secular colleagues.

 As IOTA continues its meetings, we hope to build on the foundational discussions that we had in Iasi concerning approach, method, and interpretation.
 We anticipate helpful interactions between Orthodox biblical scholars from different backgrounds, jurisdictions, and traditions, who will work from different perspectives, using different methods, but who will be united by their commitment to integrating their academic work with their faith, and learning from each other.
 General themes for the next meeting of IOTA are yet to be determined: we welcome suggestions from those who attended last year, or who intend to attend at our second meeting!